CWSites/React-GitHub/README.md

 - [x] Lazy load repositories view
 - [ ] Unit tests

-### Details
+### Constraints

-- Only 8 repositories returned, lazy loading didn't seem necessary, instead utilized localStorage to make one call and gather all necessary data.
+- Goal of having this completed in < 8 hours
-- Used GitHub icons to match design
+- Lazy loading of 8 repositories doesn't make sense.
+Instead utilized localStorage to make one call every hour.
-- Used scss of language colors to match language to color rather than hard-code.
+- Filter on name only
-- Filter on name only, chose not to further refine due to time constraints
+- Chose not to spend too much time cleaning up filter menus due to time constraints

 ## Libraries Used